 A visitor verification system manages and controls access to a property by verifying visitors’ identities and intent.
 Unlike traditional systems that merely alert occupants, modern solutions are designed to actively support decision-making through multiple layers of interaction and control.

 A major advancement in this space is video intercom visitor verification, which provides real-time visual confirmation.
 This is a significant step beyond simple notifications.
-Instead of just hearing a doorbell or receiving an alert, users can actually see who is requesting access, speak with them, and make informed decisions.
+Instead of just hearing a doorbell or receiving an alert, users can actually see who is requesting access and speak with them via video doorbells.

 Verification itself is a layered process.
 It begins with identification – recognising the visitor through video.
 This is followed by communication, where occupants can ask questions or confirm intent.
 Next comes approval or denial, in which access is granted or denied.
 Finally, every interaction is recorded for future reference.